Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Results and Discussion

 \subsubsection{Limitations}

-A notable limitation of the proposed model arises from its reliance on a small-size U-Net (128x128) for parameter calculation.
-If the U-Net fails to identify any meaningful features in the input image, the proposed model will likely fail.
-This dependency occurs because the proposed model relies on the information generated by the small-size U-Net to compute its parameters.
-When the U-Net does not provide sufficient data, the proposed model lacks the raw input necessary for accurate prediction.
-Fig \ref{fig:bad_result} illustrates examples of such cases.
+A notable limitation of the proposed model arises from its reliance on a small-sized UNet (128x128) for parameter calculation.
+If the UNet fails to identify any meaningful features in the input image, the proposed model will likely fail.
+This dependency occurs because the proposed model relies on the information generated by the small-sized UNet to compute its parameters.
+When the UNet does not provide sufficient data, the proposed model lacks the raw input necessary for accurate predictions.
+Fig.~\ref{fig:bad_result} illustrates examples of such cases.